szenesis/msfonts/README.md

 # msfonts
 This are just the freely available Microsoft fonts to you can have full compatibility of your documents on linux.
-Can be added yo the fonts folder.
+Can be added to the fonts folder.